 and Passap http://machineknittingetc.com/catalogsearch/result/?order=date&dir=desc&q=Dak+files+for+passap

-I am a complete novice at the use of this program, tend to start learning new tools by comparing them with what I am familiar with, which in my case are spreadsheets and other paint programs.
+I am a complete novice at the use of this program, and tend to start learning new tools by comparing them with what I am familiar with, which in my case are spreadsheets and other paint programs.
 I have decades of playing with changing file formats depending on end-use.
 My questions on aspects of the program’s use are not intended as criticism, they are born of curiosity and the attempt to explore a new tool.

 I am using Dak on a PC, at the moment my blog posts are created exclusively on my Mac.
 There is much that is fluid in addition to learning the software.

-These are the formats that can be opened, converted to stitch patterns using Graphics Studio Stitch Designer, or opened as a background image in Original Pattern Drafting and used for tracing a garment piece: BMP, GIF, ICO, JPG, PCX, PNG, TGA, TIF, WMF, P?M. There is no export option for saving the repeat images in stitch design file formats for use in other than the native program.
+These are the formats that can be opened, converted to stitch patterns using Graphics Studio Stitch Designer, or opened as a background image in Original Pattern Drafting and used for tracing a garment piece: BMP, GIF, ICO, JPG, PCX, PNG, TGA, TIF, WMF, P?M. There is no export option for saving the repeat images in stitch design file formats for use other than the native program.
 Passap CUT files are completely excluded.

 I lean towards looking for workarounds to accomplish what I want if the task is not native to the program I am using.

-For choices emulating export in other paint programs, right-click on the image, choose copy, open a paint program (Arahpaint is my favorite at this moment), and from its image it menu choose paste.
+For choices emulating export in other paint programs, right-click on the image, choose copy, open a paint program (Arahpaint is my favorite at this moment), and from its image menu choose paste.
 Using Arah’s color exchange, the image may then be converted to black and white for 2-color work and is saved in a format usable with other software and in other machines.
 Here the image has been pasted in Gimp using the same process, but if the image needs to then be reduced to BW, Arah is the easier and predictable tool to use.

-Activating the working palette, referred to as yarn colors: from the manual It is possible to achieve color exchange easily in Dak as well.
-Most operations appear to rely on an understanding of its symbols and what might be considered a language one must learn in order to use the program effectively.
-By activating the view yarn button palette, the items that may be viewed and changed are:
+Activating the working palette, referred to as yarn colors: from the manual makes it possible to achieve color exchange easily in Dak.
+Most operations appear to rely on an understanding of its symbols and what might be considered a language one must learn to use the program effectively.

 A: represents left mouse click on that color